unxmaal/booterizer/README.md

 * If it prompts you for an IP address, enter the same address you entered into the Vagrantfile config for `clientip`.
 * Use `booterizer` as the install server hostname.
 * For the installation path, this depends on your directory structure.
 If you use the structure example from above, you would use the path `/6.5.30/Overlay/disc1/dist`.
-  * NOTE: I really don't understand why, but some PROMs and architectures insist you remove the leading '/' from the path.
-If you get errors or inst otherwise fails, try `6.5.30/Overlay/disc1/dist`.
+  * NOTE: If you get errors or inst otherwise fails, remove the leading '/' from the path: `6.5.30/Overlay/disc1/dist`.
 * This should load the miniroot over the network and boot into the installer.
 * From inst, choose Option 13, Admin menu
   * booterizer generates a 'selections' file that contains all of the media paths for inst to load